-In order to provide the Swiss polar scientific community with information and access to good data management practice, SPI represents Switzerland on the Standing Committee of Antarctic Data Management (SCADM).
+To provide the Swiss polar scientific community with information and access to good data management practice, SPI represents Switzerland on the Standing Committee of Antarctic Data Management (SCADM) and on the Arctic Data Committee (ADC).
 Furthermore, SPI engages in the wider polar and global data communities through the working group on Polar Data Discovery Enhancement Research (POLDER) as well as international conferences.

-SPI provides data curation and support for data publication, encouraging open access data from SPI-led expeditions.
+SPI provides data curation and support for data publication, encouraging open access data from SPI-led expeditions and projects.
 Thanks to an ongoing collaboration with EMODnet Physics, these data are easily findable by a wide audience.